WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 * Acquire or wait
   Try to acquire membership in the slot, if the slot is full and the train cannot become a member, wait at this PBS signal.
 * Try to acquire
   Try to acquire membership in the slot, if the slot is full and the train cannot become a member, carry on anyway.
+  When reserving ahead it is attempted when making the reservation, no second attempt is made when later passing the already reserved signal.
 * Release (front)
   Release membership of this slot when the front of the train passes the signal.
 * Release (back)